 5. A good college will have a strong campus culture.

-The college should have elements to promote community and a sense of belonging between the students.
-These should include elements of the following:
+Good colleges should have elements to promote community and a sense of belonging between the students.
+Campus culture includes elements of the following:

 - Availability of on-campus housing.
 Requiring students to live on campus as a freshman is a good thing.
 The higher the percentage of students living on campus, the higher the graduation rate.